Plastic Work Partitioning During Slip- and Twinning-Dominated Deformation in AZ31B Magnesium Alloy

-In Figure \ref{fig2}, the stress–strain curves for specimens strained parallel and perpendicular to the ED are presented.
+where $\dot{T}$=${\partial T}/{\partial t}$+$\nabla T \cdot \mathbf{v}$ is the temperature material time derivative; $k_x$ and $k_y$ the thermal conductivity in $x$ and $y$ directions, respectively; and $\mathbf{v}$ the material velocity field.
+Based on the thermal conductivity components $k_{\perp}$ and $k_{\parallel}$ derived earlier for the specimen strained $\parallel$ ED the values of $k_x$ and $k_y$ were taken as \qty{87}{W\,m^{-1}K^{-1}} and \qty {95}{W\,m^{-1}K^{-1}}, respectively, whereas for the specimen strained $\perp$ ED both $k_x$ and $k_y$ were taken as \qty{87}{W\,m^{-1}K^{-1}}.\\ In Figure \ref{fig2}, the stress-strain curves for specimens strained parallel and perpendicular to the ED are presented.
+The mechanical response differs markedly between the two orientations, reflecting the dominant deformation mechanism activated under each loading condition.
 The total deformation energy, represented by the area under the curve, is significantly higher for the slip-dominated specimen (\(\parallel\)~ED) than for the twinning-dominated one (\(\perp\)~ED).
 The slip-dominated specimen also exhibits a substantially higher yield stress, indicating that a larger applied load is required to initiate plastic deformation when dislocation glide is the primary deformation mechanism.
-In contrast, the strain-hardening rate is markedly higher in the twinning-dominated specimen, which is attributed to the progressive formation of twin boundaries acting as strong obstacles to dislocation motion.
-This leads to a reduced dislocation mean free path and enhanced dislocation accumulation, commonly described as a \emph{dynamic Hall–Petch like effect} \cite{allain2004,gutierrez2011}.
-Continued twin nucleation and growth sustain a high strain-hardening rate over a wide strain range, whereas in the slip-dominated case the evolution toward quasi-stable dislocation structures results in a gradual hardening reduction.
-At large strains, the $\parallel$\,ED specimen exhibits a gradual load decrease associated with diffuse necking prior to failure, while the $\perp$\,ED specimen fails abruptly without pronounced load drop, consistent with a more brittle fracture mode, as confirmed by the fracture surfaces in Fig. \ref{fig2}(b).\\ The temporal evolution of the ${d\sigma}$/${d\varepsilon}$ coefficient for the $\perp$\,ED specimen exhibits a larger scatter in the strain range dominated by twinning (up to a strain of approximately 0.07) compared with the predominantly slip-controlled regime observed at higher strains for $\perp$\,ED and throughout most of the deformation process of the $\parallel$\,ED specimen.
-Such scatter, an inherent feature of twinning, is particularly pronounced in single crystals; although attenuated in polycrystals, it remains detectable \cite{salem2003}.
-With increasing strain, the scatter progressively decreases, and at the final stages of deformation of $\perp$\,ED specimen it becomes comparable to that of the slip-dominated regime.
+The elevated strain hardening observed in the twinning-dominated specimen is consistent with progressive twin formation and associated barriers to dislocation motion.
+This leads to a reduced dislocation mean free path and enhanced dislocation accumulation, commonly described as a \emph{dynamic Hall-Petch like effect} \cite{allain2004,gutierrez2011}.
+Continued twin nucleation and growth sustain a high strain-hardening rate over a wide range of strain, whereas in the slip-dominated case the evolution toward quasi-stable dislocation structures results in a gradual reduction of hardening.
+At large strains, the $\parallel$\,ED specimen exhibits a gradual load decrease associated with diffuse necking prior to failure, while the $\perp$\,ED specimen fails abruptly without a pronounced load drop, consistent with a more brittle fracture mode, as confirmed by the fracture surfaces in Fig. \ref{fig2}(b).\\ The temporal evolution of the ${d\sigma}$/${d\varepsilon}$ coefficient for the $\perp$\,ED specimen exhibits a larger scatter in the strain range dominated by twinning (up to a strain of approximately 0.07) compared with the predominantly slip-controlled regime observed at higher strains for $\perp$\,ED and throughout most of the deformation process of the $\parallel$\,ED specimen.
+Such a scatter, an inherent feature of twinning, is particularly pronounced in single crystals; although attenuated in polycrystals, it remains detectable \cite{salem2003}.
+With increasing strain, the scatter progressively decreases, and at the final stages of deformation of the $\perp$\,ED specimen it becomes comparable to that of the slip-dominated regime.